gitbock/fritzboxtr064/README.md

  * Switch Item: Receives "ON" state when call is incoming
  * Call Items: Shows external an internal number for incoming/outgoing calls
  * Resolve external call number to phonebook name
-* Enabling/disabling telephone answering machines (TAMs)
+* enabling/disabling telephone answering machines (TAMs)
+* getting new messages per TAM

 ## Download
 Go to [releases] (https://github.com/gitbock/fritzboxtr064/releases) on the top and download the desired *.jar file.